Nicolas-BZRD/Spydio/README.md

 # Spydio
-Python library for spatializing sound through a simple headphone
+Python library for spatializing sound through a simple headphone.